 - Later, drag the Fill Handle icon to copy the formula for the remaining earthquakes.

-5. Calculate Half-Life of Radioactive Substances
+5. Using LOG Function to Calculate the Half-Life of Radioactive Substances

 The half-life of a radioactive substance is the amount of time it takes for half of the original radioactive atoms to decay.
 This is an important parameter for understanding the behavior and properties of radioactive materials.